isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-self-defense-weapon-besides-gun.markdown

 [Bullet Journal Notebook](https://pestpolicy.com/best-bullet-journal-notebook/)
 .
 ### Conclusion
 There you have it!
-The ultimate list of the Best Home Defense Weapon Not a Gun or Best Self Defense Weapon Besides Gun for your review.
+The ultimate list of theÂ Best Home Defense Weapon Not a Gun orÂ Best Self Defense Weapon Besides Gun for your review.
 - I hope you are now better placed to pick the next self-defense tool, even with your requirement of avoiding a gun.
 Happy Shopping!!!